NSAPH/National-Causal-Analysis/Confounders/brfss/readme.md

 Ben Sabath
 June 09, 2020

-This directory contains the pipeline to acqure information from the CDC’s BRFSS data set, which we use to acquire county level information on mean BMI and smoking habits.
+This directory contains the pipeline to acquire information from the CDC’s BRFSS data set, which we use to acquire county level information on mean BMI and smoking habits.
 All data has been linked from the county level to the zip code level.